note286/xduts/README.md

 texdoc xduts
 ```

+#### Overleaf/TeXPage

+If you have installed LaTeX distribution locally, you can get the document class/package files and the documentation according to the [description below](#github).
+Otherwise, you need to download [the document class/package files](https://mirrors.cloud.tencent.com/CTAN/systems/texlive/tlnet/archive/xduts.tar.xz) and [the documentation](https://mirrors.cloud.tencent.com/CTAN/systems/texlive/tlnet/archive/xduts.doc.tar.xz) from CTAN.
+Finally, upload the document class/package files to the project on Overleaf/TeXPage.

 ### GitHub

 Generally speaking, CTAN updates XDUTS slowly.
 If you want to use the latest version of XDUTS, [download this repository](https://github.com/note286/xduts/archive/refs/heads/main.zip) and run the following command to get the document class/package files.